overlookmotel/react-lazy-ssr/README.md

 );
 ```

-NB Name must be unique for the resource being loaded, NOT unique for each call to `lazy()`.
-If different files both want to lazy load the same component, they can (and should) use the same name.
+NB Name must be unique for the component *being loaded*, NOT unique for each call to `lazy()`.
+If different files both want to lazy load the same component, they can (and should) use the same chunk name.

 ##### Babel plugin